BabylonJS/BabylonNative/Documentation/Components.md

 for easily running validation tests to ensure Babylon Native continues to run and render correctly under expected circumstances.
 The ValidationTests are designed to be run by the Babylon Native team as part of common workflows and CI and are not intended to be highly customizable.
-The only supported platform for the validation tests is Win32.